tylertran349/distributed-file-system/README.md

 ## Read-only file system utilities

 For debugging disk images, the project includes seven small command-line utilities that access a given disk image.
-Example disk images and expected outputs are included in the [disk_testing](gunrock_web/tests/disk_images) directory.
+I created example disk images and expected outputs in the [disk_testing](gunrock_web/tests/disk_images) directory.
 The utilities can handle multiple different disk image configurations and contents.